ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<species_name>.injection_style`` (`string`)
     Determines how the particles will be injected in the simulation.
+    The number of macro-particles per cell is always given with respect to the coarsest level (level 0/mother grid), even if particles are then immediately moved to a refined path.

     The options are:

     * ``NUniformPerCell``: injection with a fixed number of evenly-spaced particles per cell.